lightning-tv/solid/docs/essentials/focus.md

 ## `activeElement`

 At any time, only one element can have focus: the `activeElement`. `activeElement` is a global Solid signal that points to the element with focus.
-You can set focus on any element with `elm.setFocus()`.
+You can set focus on any element by adding an `autofocus` attribute or imperatively with `elm.setFocus()` method.

+## `autofocus`

+The `autofocus` attribute can be added to any element to give it focus when created.
+Ideally, you'd have one element you'd want to receive focus when page changes occur, or new elements are added.
+The `autofocus` attribute can also take a signal which will cause the element to refocus when the signal changes.
+This is useful for dynamic data loading and needing to reset focus on a Row or Column component.

+## `skipFocus`

+Adding `skipFocus` to any element will prevent it from receiving focus.
+This is primarily used by Row & Column components to have children which should be skipped on key presses.

 ### Example